T'AI CHI MEDICAL RESEARCH [PLEASE SHARE WIDELY]

 and co-ordinate their bodies and minds: to learn to relax and to "neutralize"

 rather than resist the stress in their personal lives.
-This is an ability which we
+This is an ability which

 greatly need to nurture in our modern fast-paced society.